 Did you know…?

-One native legend about these critters states that during the evening, the dolphins morph into attractive men and try to seduce the women of the villages.
+A native legend about these critters states that during the evening, the dolphins morph into attractive men and try to seduce the women of the villages.

 8.)
 It is considered bad luck to harm them, and even worse luck to eat them.
 This may have helped in their conservation over the years.